frictionlessdata/examples/iso-639-1-language-codes/README.md

 Data sourced on 2018-02-24.
 This data will not be updated.
 Do not use the data for  analysis.

-In copying the data, characters for some `Native name (endonym)` values do not seem to be supported, e.g:

-- Divehi, Dhivehi, Maldivian
-- Javanese

 This data package implements the [Language support](https://frictionlessdata.io/specs/patterns/#language-support) pattern.
 Some properties in the [data package](datapackage.json) have been given both English and Spanish values.

 This pattern is not implemented in data package validation tools.
 The CSV file has been validated using https://try.goodtables.io

 ## License